This was originally a Twitter thread, posted on 22 APR 02019.

 Peter Parker, Shuri, and Wanda & Pietro are the post-millennials (Gen Z, or the Digital Natives.)
 They’re just hitting adulthood, they’ve lived almost all of their lives with massive access to technology, and under various war conditions.
 (Vision also belongs in this category.)

-Wanda and Nat should have significant affinity, actually, and they do seem to understand each other, when they’re allowed to talk.
+Wanda and Natasha should have significant affinity, and they do seem to understand each other, when they’re allowed to talk.
 (I blame their male directors, and the studio, for cramming in too much story.)
 They’re both immigrants who survived fallen governments.
 That matters far more than age.

 I expect these frameworks to continue to influence these specific characters.